tu2/os_specific/linux/debian_server_howto.md

 # Debian howto
-## Upgrade to the latest os version using command line
+## Upgrade to the latest version using command line

 Variant 1 the best